Skip to content

 • shipit generate --platform android can usually infer package_name, but the source of truth is your Gradle applicationId.

-• play_track must match the kind of release you intend to publish.
+• track must match the kind of release you intend to publish.
 For early testing, start with internal.

 Troubleshooting